 Php.
 150 – Permit/ License Fee

 There you have it!
-I hope that this blog post helped you guys in learning what you need to know in getting your Student’s Driver’s Permit, especially during this time with the COVID-19 Pandemic.
-Hope to see you guys on the road and always stay safe, okay?
+I hope that this blog post helped you guys in learning what you need to know in getting your Student’s Driver’s Permit.

-After I got my Student-Driver’s Permit, I enrolled in Practical Driving Instruction Courses with Smart both for 4-wheels and Motorcycle.
-Make sure to check out my blogs as I share tips, first -hand experiences and everything you need to know about these required practical courses for your driver’s license: Learning How to Drive a Car with SMART Driving School – Can you believe I actually learned how to drive? and Learning How to Ride a Motorcycle with Smart Driving School Road 20, QC.
+After I got my Student-Driver’s Permit, I enrolled in Practical Driving Instruction Courses with Smart both for 4–wheels and motorcycles.
+Make sure to check out my blogs as I share tips, first-hand experiences, and everything you need to know about these required practical courses for your driver’s license: Learning How to Drive a Car with SMART Driving School and Learning How to Ride a Motorcycle with Smart Driving School.

-Yeah, it was kind of a long journey for me, but I’m sure you guys will manage just fine.
-I mean, I eventually got my Driver’s license and can already drive solo on the road.
+Getting a driver’s license was kind of a long journey for me, but I’m sure you guys will manage just fine.
+I eventually got my Driver’s license and can already drive solo on the road.
 If I could do it, you surely will too!
 Good luck!

 Want more blog like this?